MandaMai/Logging/README.md

 ### Other
 * [Github emojis](https://gist.github.com/rxaviers/7360908)

-## Opening on Your Machine for the First Time
+## Opening on Your Machine for the First Time (With Instructions If You Want to Make Changes)
 1. Create file to house project on machine
 1. Navigate to folder, open command, and run ```git clone URL```
 1. Navigate to server folder